Dre Campbell Farm

 Container

 Barrels, troughs, wooden boxes, crates, or attractive old urns could be used.
-However, weight restrictions may be a consideration if placing them on a roof or overhanging balcony, so lighter containers are necessary.
+However, weight limits for roofs or balconies require lighter containers.

-Half-barrels are very useful and attractive plastic containers.
-Plastic pots for growing vegetables are not as pleasing.
+Plastic pots may not look as attractive as clay or ceramic containers.
 However, they retain moisture well and are durable, while wood can rot and clay can shatter in frosty weather.

-Conversely, terracotta prevents overwatering, preventing root rot and soil disease.
-A wooden planter box or DIY container, such as a toy bin or laundry basket, can work, too.
+Conversely, terracotta prevents overwatering, helping to avoid root rot and soil-borne diseases.
+A wooden planter box or DIY container, such as a toy bin or laundry basket, can work too.

 Container Size

 Compact plants require smaller containers.
-However, large plants need room for the roots to spread and for the plants to thrive.
+However, large plants need room for their roots to spread and thrive.

 In a hot climate or long sunny spells, bigger containers with good drainage will help keep the plants from drying out.